-The range and quality of natural heritage in the Cairngorms National Park is unique in the UK and is internationally valued.
+- the Cairngorms National Park is unique in the UK and is internationally valued.
 A result of natural processes and land management, many of the special habitats and species of the Cairngorms need active management to continue to thrive.
 The unique natural heritage underpins all four aims of the Park, and the special qualities created as a result are valued by residents, visitors and those who care about the Park.
-It is key to the long-term success of the Park that habitats and species are protected.

-Many of the best examples are formally designated - 49 per cent of the Park is covered by a formal designation and has particular management arrangements in place to conserve the relevant features.
+It is key to the long-term success of the Park that habitats and species are protected. - 6.2 Many of the best examples are formally designated 54.75 per cent of the Park is covered by a formal designation and has particular management arrangements in place to conserve the relevant features.
 There are, however many that are important on a local scale and these often provide important links between formally recognised sites.
-This facilitates the movement of species and their long-term sustainability.

-The policy will ensure that development conserves and enhances the outstanding natural heritage of the Cairngorms National Park.
+This facilitates the movement of species and their long-term sustainability. - 6.3 The policy will ensure that development conserves and enhances the outstanding natural heritage of the Cairngorms National Park.
 It offers the necessary level of protection from adverse development and enables enhancement.

-The Scottish Government is committed to the protection and enhancement of the natural environment for the benefit of current and future generations.
-Its national outcomes are underpinned by aims to create a Scotland which is attractive, and where people value the natural environment.

-The National Park Partnership Plan supports this by seeking to conserve and enhance habitats and conserve species for which the National Park is most important.
+- 6.4 The Scottish Government is committed to the protection and enhancement of the natural environment for the benefit of current and future generations.
+Its national outcomes are underpinned by aims to create a Scotland which is attractive, and where people value the natural environment. - 6.5 The National Park Partnership Plan supports this by seeking to conserve and enhance habitats and conserve species for which the National Park is most important. - of these outcomes.

-This policy plays a key role in the delivery of these outcomes.
 It supports the international reputation of the Cairngorms National Park as a high quality place for nature and the contribution of the National Park to Scottish biodiversity targets.
 It also enhances the special qualities which make the Cairngorms an attractive place to live and work.

-In five years we will have improved the quality of natural heritage found in the Park, and ensured that opportunities which arise as a result of development proposals are taken to further the quality of habitats and species found in the Park.
+6.7 In five years we will have improved the quality of natural heritage found in the Park, and ensured that opportunities which arise as a result of development proposals are taken to further the quality of habitats and species found in the Park.